eliecohenpsych-wq/ai-clinical-vignette-evaluation/README.md

 ## Author's Note

 I built this demonstration to gain insight into how two leading AI chat agents perform in a high-risk situation clinicians may encounter.
 I was surprised by the variability in their responses and the strategies each used — both consistently identified risk even in deliberately ambiguous situations, but as a clinician, I could see real strengths and limitations in each.
+Based on this rater's evaluation, while both systems have real limitations, ChatGPT currently holds the advantage in this specific, high-stakes use case.
 I'd like to continue staying close to developments in this space, and to contribute to the many ways AI is being applied across mental health and beyond.